Skip to main content

 Common side effects of Fioricet include things like dizziness, nausea, and vomiting.
 Here are some other things you should know before trying Fioricet:

 • Stopping Fioricet quickly can cause withdrawal.
 If you’ve been taking Fioricet for a while and you suddenly stop, you may experience symptoms of withdrawal, including seizures.
-If this is a problem for you, talk to your provider about finding a way to safely lower your dose.
+If this is a problem for you, talk to your prescriber about finding a way to safely lower your dose.

 • Taking Fioricet can increase your risk of headaches.
 Taking Fioricet frequently can cause a medication-overuse headache.
-And when the caffeine in Fioricet wears off, some people get a rebound headache.
+And when the caffeine in Fioricet wears off, some people get a rebound headache

 When should you take Fioricet for migraine?